Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 - [samtools](http://www.htslib.org/)

 - The "convert" tool from [ImageMagick](https://imagemagick.org/).
-Ubuntu users may need to further install `libmagickcore*-extra`.
+Ubuntu users may need to further install `libmagickcore*-extra`, and also `inkscape` to ensure the RSVG renderer is available.

 - The "wigToBigWig" tool from the [UCSC Genome Browser utilities](http://hgdownload.soe.ucsc.edu/admin/exe/).